-Effective back in the 1970s, Jehovah's Witnesses are strictly forbidden to smoke or otherwise use tobacco products.
+Effective back in the 1970s, Jehovah's Witnesses are strictly forbidden to smoke, chew, dip, or otherwise use tobacco products.
 JW Farmers are forbidden to grow tobacco.
 Jehovah's Witnesses are also forbidden to work at wholesale businesses or retail stores whose main product line are tobacco related products.
 Since Jehovah's Witnesses are also forbidden to gamble in any way, shape, or form, Jehovah's Witnesses are also forbidden to work at casinos, bingo halls, etc.

 COMMERCIAL BREAK: Even working at a separate independent business located inside a casino or bingo hall "evidently" is forbidden.
 My own brother was hounded out of the JWs because of operating the food and drink concession at a local bingo hall.
 Despite being "inactive" for a substantial period of time, the local JW Elders hounded him until he "disassociated" himself just to get them to stop coming to his house.
 The Elders weren't trying to get him to stop his business, mend his ways, or even return to the Hall.
 Knowing that disfellowshipping him was "borderline", and might get them in trouble with the Circuit Overseer (District Manager), they repeatedly asked him to DA, until he finally did so, simply to get them to leave him alone.
 (And, YES, my wuss brother is my exact opposite.)
 Just to show how hypocritical those same JW Elders were/are, one of our JW relatives is a Farmowner, who was also a "JW Pioneer".
 Those same local JW Elders allowed this "JW Pioneer" to retain their farm's federal tobacco allotment throughout the years of the federal regulation.
 This JW Pioneer annually signed all the pertinent federal documents required to grow and sell their farm's tobacco, including the "check", and at the end of federal regulation apparently collected the substantial "buyout" all allotment owners received.
 The "excuse" was that a non-JW step-son performed all the tobacco labor and supposedly received all the tobacco income.
 Of course, handing the step-son this "financial windfall" never resulted in any indirect benefits from tobacco production to the JW Farmowner.
 I wonder how many JW Farmowners throughout the "tobacco belt", who surrendered their cash-cow tobacco allotments back in the 1970s, would burst a blood vessel if they knew that all they needed to do to retain their allotment was to "pioneer".